MO HealthNet Outpatient Hospital Simplified Fee Schedule Payment Method FAQs

 • Composite APCs and Comprehensive APCs (C-APCs).
 Medicare uses composite APCs to make packaged payments for certain services.
 Implementation of these pricing techniques are complex and, for several APCs, geared specifically to the Medicare program.
 Composite APC and C-APC logic is not used under the OSFS method at this time.

 • Modifier pricing.
-Modifiers that continue to be required include EP to indicate EPSDT and SL for administration of VFC-covered vaccines.
+Modifiers that continue to be required include EP to indicate Early Periodic Screening, Diagnostic and Treatment (EPSDT) and SL for administration of Vaccines for Children (VFC)-covered vaccines.

 What billing and coding practices are important for hospitals to follow?

-There are several billing requirements that are more important under the OSFS payment method.
+There are several billing requirements that are important under the OSFS payment method.

 • Procedure code billing.
 Payment is based on the procedure code billed by the hospital at the line-level of the outpatient claim.